In Depth Patient Reports - default

 Arterial Blood Gas.
 The physician may request an arterial blood gas test to determine the amount of oxygen and carbon dioxide in the blood (its saturation).
 Low oxygen (hypoxia) and high carbon dioxide (hypercapnia) levels often indicate chronic bronchitis, but not always emphysema.
 A blood gas analysis that shows very low oxygen levels is useful for determining which patients would benefit from oxygen therapy.
 This procedure typically involves drawing blood from an artery in the wrist.

 Pulse Oximetry Test.
 A safe and painless test for measuring oxygen in the blood is called pulse oximetry, which involves placing a probe on the finger or ear lobe.
 The probe emits two different lights.
 The amount of each light the blood absorbs is related to how much oxygen the red blood cells carry.
-This test measures only oxygen in the blood, however, and not carbon dioxide.
+However, this test measures only oxygen in the blood and not carbon dioxide.
 Results should be taken together with other tests to determine the need for medication or oxygen therapy.

 Carbon Monoxide Diffusing Capacity.
 The lung carbon monoxide diffusing capacity (DLCO) test determines how effectively gases are exchanged between the blood and airways in the lungs.
 Patients should not eat or exercise before the test, and they should not have smoked for 24 hours.